Wonkhe presents

 UK higher education continues to strive to live up to its globally respected reputation for rigorous academic standards, innovative research, historic institutions and high rankings, even as financial pressures bear down on the scale of what can be offered to students, and the sector’s scope to respond to a changing educational landscape.
 Reimagining curriculum and academic support and streamlining delivery can take the sector so far, but at some point the cracks begin to show.

 While some may claim that the future of higher education lies in a great unbundling and fragmentation, we’d argue that reports of the death of the full-time three-year degree have been greatly exaggerated.
-With a new government, a renewed commitment to access and student success, within the framework of a regional regeneration agenda, there’s an opportunity to build a different vision for a full-time student experience, one that acknowledges that students are citizens too – they’re passengers, clients, patients, employees, voters, parents, clients, patients, employees, voters, parents, tenants, volunteers and taxpayers – each with their own distinct needs and future potential.
+With a new government commitment to access and student success, within the framework of a regional regeneration agenda, there’s an opportunity to build a different vision for a full-time student experience, one that acknowledges all the dimensions of students’ lives – their learning, their work, and their health – and seeks to imagine a student experience that can meet every student’s distinct needs and future potential.

 As Wonkhe’s unique student experience event returns for its seventh year, we’ll try to climb out of the doldrums over the student experience debate, asking the question – what would it take for the UK to offer the world’s best student experience?
 Bringing together policy makers and experts with sector leaders and managers, as well as student leaders and students’ union managers, we’ll get beyond trying to discern “the student interest” and work towards an ambitious, positive vision for students’ participation in higher education.

-We’ll also spend some time interrogating some of the wicked problems associated with particular groups of students higher education: disabled students, postgraduate researchers; students who live locally (or less locally) to their campus; and the students whose work-based learning means that even the word “student”, let alone the policy surrounding them, can seem alien.
+We’ll also spend some time interrogating some of the wicked problems associated with particular groups of students in higher education: disabled students, postgraduate researchers; students who live locally (or less locally) to their campus; and those coming to the UK to study as international students to explore how thinking about distinctive student experiences can uncover new perspectives on all students’ lives.

 On the day we’ll round up key findings into the student experience from the past year, and launch exciting new findings on the student experience beyond the classroom.
-It’s the essential event for anyone working on policy and delivery for students.
+And at every stage we’ll be asking for your ideas, to create a shared optimistic vision for the future, and to think through how to make it real in practice.
+The Secret Life of Students is the essential event for anyone working on policy and delivery for students.

 Event information